 KPMG, an Australian partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
 All rights reserved.
 The KPMG name and logo are trademarks used under license by the independent member firms of the KPMG global organisation.
-Liability limited by a scheme approved under Professional Standards Legislation.
+Liability limited by a scheme approved under Professional Standards Legislation

-the Financial Report or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+In connection with our audit of the Financial Report, our responsibility is to read the Other Information.
+In doing so, we consider whether the Other Information is materially inconsistent with the Financial Report or our knowledge obtained in the audit, or otherwise appears to be materially misstated.